brillout/awesome-react-components/README.md

 ### Form Logic

+- [data-driven-forms](https://github.com/data-driven-forms/react-forms) - A declarative way for building forms with all the functionality.
 - [formcat](https://github.com/guilouro/formcat) - A simple and easy way to control forms in React using the React Context API
 - [formik](https://github.com/jaredpalmer/formik) - Build forms without tears and supports Validation in ease.
 - [formsy-react](https://github.com/formsy/formsy-react/) - A form input builder and validator for React JS.